mongodb/docs/source/core/replication.rst

 .. note::

    A replica set can have up to 12 nodes, but only 7 nodes can have votes.
-See ":ref:`non-voting nodes <replica-set-non-voting-nodes>`" for configuration information regarding non-voting nodes.
+See ":ref:`non-voting nodes <replica-set-non-voting-members>`" for configuration information regarding non-voting nodes.

+.. _replica-set-secondary-only-members:

 Secondary-Only
 ~~~~~~~~~~~~~~

-TODO increase concision

-Any node with a :js:data:`members[n].priority` value greater than ``0``
+All :term:`secondary` members of :term:`replica sets <replica set>`
-may become primary given the proper network and environmental
+may become :term:`primary` in the case of a :term:`failover`
-circumstances.
+situation.
 If the write and replication traffic associated with
-acting as "primary," would render a node or your application
+acting as :term:`primary`" would render a member or your application
-inoperable due to network or disk configurations, set the priority to
+inoperable due to network or disk configurations, configure this
-``0`` to create a secondary only node.

-Replica sets preferentially elect and maintain the primary status of
+instance in "secondary-only" mode.

-the node with the highest ``priority`` setting.
-Within a replica set,
+Any node with a :js:data:`members[n].priority` value equal to ``0``
-you can set some members to have priorities that are higher to increase the
-chance that these instances will become primary and some nodes to values to
-lower values to ensure that they'll become primary if no
-other node is eligible.
-See :ref:`replica set priorities
-<replica-set-node-priority>`" for more information.

-Secondary-only nodes are useful if some nodes use harder that's is
-less efficient for writes and therefore less suited to becoming
-primary.
-Additionally you can maintain nodes in your main data center
-with a higher priority than nodes in a backup facility, to prevent
-"off-site" databases from becoming master except in dire situations.
+will never seek election and cannot become primary in any
+circumstance.
+Many users configure all members of their replica sets
+that are not located in their main data centers (i.e. the facilities
+where the primary application servers are) as "secondary-only" to
+prevent these nodes from ever becoming primary.

-.. seealso:: ":ref:`Configuring Secondary-Only Nodes <replica-set-secondary-only-nodes>`."
+.. seealso:: ":ref:`Configuring Secondary-Only Members
+   <replica-set-secondary-only-members>`" for a procedure that you can
+   use to place a member in "secondary-only" mode.
+See :ref:`replica
+   set priorities <replica-set-node-priority>`" for more information
+   on member priorities in general.

+.. _replica-set-hidden-members:

 Hidden
 ~~~~~~